-Kentfield Fire Protection District is funded primarily through property tax revenues and since the real estate market has remained surprisingly strong and resilient, we have not experienced immediate financial impacts from the COVID 19 pandemic.
-The District is projecting a slight revenue growth in 2021 through 2022.
-This assumption is based upon recent trends in real property values that have continued to increase, but not as robust as in prior years.
-In addition, there is the unknown COVID-19 impact on future property tax revenues.
-The strong demand for housing can be attributed to high rental costs, low interest rates, and a tight housing supply.
-Whether this trend will continue, remains to be seen and depends on the recovery of jobs and businesses lost during the pandemic, housing supply, and interest rates.
+Kentfield Fire Protection District is funded primarily through property tax revenues and since the real estate market has remained surprisingly strong and resilient, we have not experienced any immediate financial impacts from the past two years of the COVID-19 pandemic.
+The District is projecting minimal revenue growth in 2022 through 2023.
+This assumption is based upon recent trends in real property values that have continued to increase, but not as robust as in prior years due to inflation and the increase in interest rates.
+In addition, there is still the unknown COVID-19 impact on future property tax revenues.
+A strong demand for housing can be attributed to high rental costs, a tight housing supply and the ability of remote workers to leave high-cost areas such as San Francisco or the Bay Area in favor of lower cost rural and suburban areas such as Marin County.
+Whether this trend will continue, remains to be seen and depends on the recovery of jobs and businesses lost during the pandemic, the housing supply, and interest rates.

-The economic condition of the District as it appears on the balance sheet reflects financial stability and the potential for organizational growth.
-Given the difficulty in predicting how all of these factors will unfold over the next few years, the District believes the best course of action is to continue its policy of fiscal responsibility by closely monitoring and reviewing all areas where we can reduce costs and/or increase revenues.
+The economic condition of the district as it appears on the balance sheet reflects financial stability.
+Given the difficulty in predicting how all these factors will unfold over the next few years, the District believes the best course of action is to continue its policy of fiscal responsibility by closely monitoring and reviewing all areas where we can reduce costs and/or increase revenues.
 We will continue to maintain appropriate financial reserves in accordance with our commitment to pay down our unfunded retirement liabilities while providing for facilities and infrastructure needs, apparatus replacement, and equipment needs to ensure our crews have the tools they need to maintain a high level of service to our community.